 For many—if not most—people, this is definitely not the case.
 Depending on your circadian rhythm, there are usually about four or five hours in the morning right after you wake up in which you’re most productive and focused, then it dips for about four or five hours, and then your focus increases enough for the four or five hours before bed.

-Here’s why this is important: That “get down to work and work straight through for eight hours” just is not the best way to operate.
+Here’s why this is important: That “get down to work and work straight through for eight hour is not the best way to operate.
 Now, for those of us working a full-time job, you don’t have a lot of options other than trying to organize tasks so that the less mentally-taxing ones can be done in the evening.
 It’s important to build the right schedule that works for you.

 2. Do you do better bouncing between projects or finishing them one by one?